-This Certification Report describes the content of the certification result in relation to IT Security Evaluation of "Microsoft SQL Server 2014 Database Engine Enterprise Edition x64 (English)" (hereinafter referred to as the "TOE") developed by Microsoft Corporation, and the evaluation of the TOE was finished on 2015-06 by TÜV Informationstechnik GmbH, Evaluation Body for IT-Security (hereinafter referred to as the "Evaluation Facility").
+This Certification Report describes the content of the certification result in relation to IT Security Evaluation of "SQL Server 2016 Database Engine Enterprise Edition x64 (English)" (hereinafter referred to as the "TOE") developed by Microsoft Corporation, and the evaluation of the TOE was finished on 2016-12 by TÜV Informationstechnik GmbH, Evaluation Body for IT-Security (hereinafter referred to as the "Evaluation Facility").
 It is intended to report to the sponsor, Microsoft Corporation, and provide security information to procurement entities and consumers who are interested in this TOE.

-Readers of the Certification Report are advised to read the Security Target (hereinafter referred to as the "ST") that is the appendix of this report together.
+Readers of the Certification Report are advised to read the Security Target (hereinafter referred to as the "ST") that is provided along with this report.
 Especially, details of security functional requirements, assurance requirements and rationale for sufficiency of these requirements of the TOE are described in the ST.